 Certain ingredients and methods of cooking are better than others when it comes to building big flavor in a short amount of time.
-Here are my tips for making the best chili recipe in just 30 minutes:
+Follow these steps to make the best tasting chili in just 30 minutes.

 - Using a mix of ground beef with differing fat ratios cuts down on the amount of fat that renders out, leaving more flavor in.

-- Season the ground beef when you return it to the pan (after it has been browned).
+- Season the ground beef when you return it to the pan later.
 If you salt it before or during cooking, it draws out the moisture and restricts the flavor you get from browning the meat.

 - Using canned beans and tomatoes shaves off plenty of prep/cooking time.

-- The last secret: Add a small amount of the brine from pickled jalapeños and brown sugar at the end for a punch of flavor and brightness.
+- Adding the small amount of the brine from pickled jalapeños and brown sugar at the end adds a punch of flavor and brightness.